gazaskygeeks/code-academy/technical-tasks.md

 In the interview you will be asked questions to check your understanding and prove your commitment to self learning.

-Before you get started, you follow [these instructions to install a text editor on your computer]().
+Before you get started, you should follow [these instructions to install a text editor on your computer]().
 Once installed, go through these lessons, 1 by 1.

 It **will take some time**, we suggest doing each lesson over a couple of sittings!
 If you ever get stuck, you should ask for help on the gitter channel, or come into one of our campuses in person.